Hold-And-Modify: Background

 The bitmap of the playfield was held in a section of main memory known as chip RAM, which was shared between the display system and the main CPU.
 The display system usually used an indexed color system with a color palette.

 The hardware contained 32 registers that could be set to any of the 4096 possible colors, and the image could access up to 32 values using 5 bits per pixel.
 The sixth available bit could be used by a display mode known as Extra Half-Brite which reduced the luminosity of that pixel by half, providing an easy way to produce shadowing effects.

 Hold-And-Modify mode

-The Amiga chipset was designed using a HSV (hue, saturation and luminance) color model, as was common for early home computers and games consoles which relied on television sets for display.
-HSV maps more directly to the YUV colorspace used by NTSC and PAL color TVs, requiring simpler conversion electronics compared to RGB encoding.

-Color television, when transmitted over an RF or composite video link, uses a much reduced chroma bandwidth (encoded as two color-difference components, rather than hue + saturation) compared to the third component, luma.
-This substantially reduces the memory and bandwidth needed for a given perceived fidelity of display, by storing and transmitting the luminance at full resolution, but chrominance at a relatively lower resolution - a technique shared with image compression techniques like JPEG and MPEG, as well as in other HSV/YUV based video modes such as the YJK encoding of the V9958 MSX-Video chip (first used in the MSX2+).